-- 3.31 The GSCC has made specific arguments for the continued registration of social work students in England, including the following. - Social work students have access to vulnerable service users, in their own homes, often without direction supervision. - Education providers may not be best placed to monitor students' conduct on placements as systems to do so are not 'universally effective and consistent'.
+- similar to consider matters related to the conduct of students.
+The Code of Practice for Social Care Workers applies to students. - 3.31 The GSCC has made specific arguments for the continued registration of social work students in England, including the following. - Social work students have access to vulnerable service users, in their own homes, often without direction supervision. - Education providers may not be best placed to monitor students' conduct on placements as systems to do so are not 'universally effective and consistent'.
 Concerns from employers and external examiners that programmes are reluctant to exclude unsuitable candidates because of the financial penalties involved. - Registration brings to students' attention their responsibility for high standards, enhancing public protection. - Registration means the code of practice is binding.
 The code is often used to initiate debates about ethical issues or used by education providers as the basis of a contract with a student.
 This is important for the professionalisation of social work. - 3.32 The GSCC recently conducted a poll in its Social Work Connections newsletter, asking whether students should be continued to be subject to 'full regulation' or whether 'supervision and monitoring by universities' would be 'sufficient'.
-84% of those who responded indicated that they considered that students should be registered.23
+84% of respondents indicated that they considered that students should be registered.